symfony/symfony-docs/book/doctrine.rst

                 password: %database_password%

     By separating the database information into a separate file, you can easily keep different version of the file on each server.
+You can also easily store database configuration (or any sensitive information) outside of your project, like inside your Apache configuration, for example.
+For more information, see :doc:`/cookbook/configuration/external_parameters`.

 Now that Doctrine knows about your database, you can have it create the database for you: